lstevensALG/termproject/README.md

 Additionally, dont forget to do "npm install" to install the npm dependencies.

 You do not need to create an SQL databse through phpMyAdmin as I have code that will automatically create the profile database.
 Though, I am unsure if it will work if you do not have the "client" database.

+SYNCHRONIZE CHANGES TO BE ABLE TO PUSH CHANGES

+do this in source control VSCODE